Zero2k/bth_ramverk2_project_backend/README.md

 ## Features

 [✔] Subscriptions for real-time chat
+[✔] Authentication with registration and login
+[✔] Chat rooms based on more than 1000 cryptocurrencies
 [✔] Query to get data about single / all cryptocurrencies from coinmarketcap.com
+[✔] Query to get most of the cryptocurrencies logos from cryptocompare.com
 [✔] Mutation / Resolver to update and change user
 [✔] Paginate messages with mongoose skip / limit